kubeshark/docs/src/pages/en/protocols.md

 ---
 title: Protocol Support
-description: Docs intro
+description: ​Dissection of Application Layer Protocols
 layout: ../../layouts/MainLayout.astro
 mascot:
 ---

-Kubeshark can sniff parts or all TCP traffic in your cluster, record it into a PCAP file and dissect the following application layer protocols:
+​**​Kubeshark​**​ can sniff parts or all TCP traffic in your cluster, record it into a PCAP file and dissect the following application layer protocols:

 - [HTTP/1.0](https://datatracker.ietf.org/doc/html/rfc1945)
 - [HTTP/1.1](https://datatracker.ietf.org/doc/html/rfc2616)